NadeemNicoR/TeamProjects/reports/week03.md

 - How to use Markdown language to give format to README files and write Blogs.
 - How to navigate the GitHub window.
 - Tools present on the market for team management (Asana, Slack).
-- It’s a good technique for the team to gain in confidence to each other, to have lunch together.
+- It’s a good technique for the team to gain confidence in each other, to have lunch together.

 #### 2.4 What trouble we had:

 - To start working together as a team, because we didn’t know each other.
 - Do decide the best med of communication.
-- To assign tasks, case at the beginning we weren’t sure about what was all that have to be done.
+- To assign tasks, because at the beginning we weren’t sure about what was all that has to be done.

 #### 2.5 Where we got stuck:

-Since its the first step, there are no yet things stuck.
+Since its the first step, there are not yet things stuck.

 #### 2.6 Roles and responsibilities:

-As group decisions we selected the project and established the team name.
+As group decisions, we selected the project and established the team name.

 |TEAM MEMBER | Evelina | Mariam | Mohammed | Ronald |
 | :------: | :------: | :------: | :------: | :------: |